|

 is a crossroads, my lords, my lady.
 The sea brings merchandise

-here from all over Middle Earth, so it might be worth searching
+here from all over Middle-earth, so it might be worth searching

-supplier.
-But still, he may be able to direct you elsewhere.
+But, still, he may be able to direct you elsewhere.

 "No, no, Master Reimar," said Imrahil.
 "You have